ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 In this part of the tutorial, we'll connect to a Grid'5000 site and reserve resources to learn how users can perform experiments on the platform.

 Before logging onto a Grid'5000 site, it's best to already know what resources we'd like to reserve.
-Usually, users will explore the Hardware pages mentioned sooner, and choose their resources that fit their experiment's requirements.
+Usually, users will explore the Hardware pages mentioned earlier and choose resources that fit their experiment's requirements.
 For this tutorial, we'll use the *clervaux* cluster in Luxembourg.

 #### Reserving resources